warmana/cloudant-docs-fork/source/includes/api/_database.md

 or omitted,
 the request returns all changes.
-If the `since` identifier is `now`, the requests asks for changes made after the current time (the 'now' time).
+If the `since` identifier is `now`, the request asks for changes made after the current time (the 'now' time).

 The distributed nature of Cloudant can affect the results you get in a response.
 For example,